AZProductions/Kookaburra/README.md

 <details>
   <summary>Why would you downloads Kookaburra?</summary>

- Kookaburra is a simple programming language, perhaps give it a try 😂.
+ Kookaburra is a simple programming language, designed for beginners but with sufficient complexity for more advanced coders.
+Kookaburra can be run on multiple platforms all using the same structure and syntax, thereby requiring a only single learning curve.

  It's completely free and open-source.
-It also doesn't change values in the registery in Windows.
+It leaves no footprint with all data stored in a single directory.
 It simply creates a folder in the **AppData Roaming** folder.
 You can have a look in the folder by pressing <kbd>win</kbd> + <kbd>R</kbd> and typing **'%appdata%/kookaburra'**.
-Press *enter*, file explorer will appear with the folder open.
+Press *enter*, file explorer will appear with the open folder.
 </details>

 <details>